🧠 Master Guide to AI Red-Teaming using NVIDIA Garak

 12. Appendix A: FAQs and Troubleshooting

 Ans: Per the documentation from the base generator, for reasoning models, using skip_seq_start and skip_seq_end can enable suppression of the chain of thought from the target response.
-This allows users perform tests with and without consideration of this output from the target as the segment is removed before passing the response to detectors.
+This allows users to perform tests with and without consideration of this output from the target, as the segment is removed before passing the response to detectors.

 13. Appendix B: Burp Plugin to Auto-Generate REST config JSON